Designations Congruent with Things: Chapter 17

 “And there are—pieces of them here.”

-“They don’t die in fixative, Hermann, there are pieces of their brains still alive.
+“They don’t die in fixative, Hermann; there are pieces of their brains still alive.
 Here.
 On Earth.
-Of those that remain—I was—it was either me or my team who dissected them out, sectioned them, preserved them.
-They could, they exist, on this side of the breach, I mean.
-They could— They—they’re parts of a whole, they’re subordinate, self-organizing structures and they are pissed, Hermann, pissed at me specifically, and—”
+Of those that remain—I was—it was me or my team who dissected them, sectioned them, preserved them.
+They could—they exist, on this side of the Breach, I mean.
+They could— They— They’re parts of a whole, they’re subordinate, self-organizing structures and they are pissed, Hermann, pissed at me specifically, and—”

-Something about Hermann’s gaze seems to sharpen and Newt breaks off under the infrared-laser intensity of it.
+Hermann’s gaze sharpens and Newt breaks off under the infrared-laser intensity of it.

-He’s not sure what it is that Hermann’s realized.
+He’s not sure what Hermann’s realized.
 Whatever it is, the guy is totally enraged about it.

-Hermann takes a deep breath, making a clear effort to calm down, and Newt does not understand what is happening here, everything feels unfamiliar, his thoughts, this place, the wall, his clothes, and Hermann who looks entirely overwrought but isn’t saying anything.
+Hermann takes a deep breath, making a clear effort to calm down, and Newt does not understand what is happening here.
+Everything feels unfamiliar: his thoughts, this place, the wall, his clothes, and Hermann, who looks wholly overwrought but isn’t saying anything.

 “Is it?”
-Newt says edgily, thinking about pulling away but not doing it out of some kind of instinct that feels extremely primitive, and like something that prey would default to.
+Newt asks, thinking about pulling away but not doing it out of some kind of instinct that feels extremely primitive and like something prey would default to.
 “Don’t hunt me.”

 “I hear that,” Newt replies.

-“I know you do,” Hermann says, all traces of momentary and totally inexplicable rage gone, replaced by exhaustion.
-“They are only nominally alive,” the other man whispers.
-“They have no agency, they’ve been chemically paralyzed.
-I’m sure they influenced your mind, via the drift, but I doubt their capacity to do so now, in the absence of a physical interface.”
+“I know you do.”
+All traces of Hermann’s momentary and inexplicable rage are gone, replaced by exhaustion.
+“Any formalin-fixed remnants of kaiju on this side of the Breach are only nominally alive,” he continues.
+“They have no agency.
+They’ve been chemically paralyzed.
+I’m sure they influenced your mind via the Drift, but I doubt their capacity to do so now, in the absence of a physical interface.”

 What are you doing? his brain snarls.
-Please don’t talk about this, I can only do so much if you’re not going to sleep.
+Please don’t talk about this, I can only do so much if you won’t sleep.
 Neurotransmitters are being rationed; do you think that doesn’t have consequences for you?

 “Newton,” Hermann says.
 “Newton.”